gluster/gluster-kubernetes/README.md

 You can start with your own Kubernetes installation ready to go, or you can use the vagrant setup in the `vagrant/` directory to spin up a Kubernetes VM cluster for you.

-#### Vagrant

 To run the vagrant setup, you'll need to have the following installed:

  * ansible